Daily Routines and Timetable in the Nursery School Classroom

 The children spend most of their session in “free flow play”, both indoors and outdoors.
 Our outdoor learning area is freely accessible to children all day, and features a sandpit, “treetop lookout”, a mud kitchen, garden, bird hide, and a story shed.
 The learning opportunities outside are endless and we have a large range of different materials and items such as tyres and pipes for the children to use in representational play: this is a fantastic way to combine imaginative play with major and minor motor skills, and for children to learn to work together with friends to achieve a shared aim.
 We take pride in our child led approach and really enjoy following the interests of the children and extending their learning in this way.
 We learn outside in all weathers: waterproofs and wellies are provided for the children.
 Please make sure your child has a hat and sun cream for sunny summer days, and appropriate wet weather and cold weather clothing.

 Inside our large, bright and spacious classroom, children find a variety of activities to choose from.
-Sand, water, playdough, paint and blocks are always available, along with our home corner and reading corner.
-In addition to this there are carefully planned activities designed to inspire children and extend their learning, and these are changed weekly.
+Sand, water, playdough, paint and blocks are typically available, along with our home corner and reading area.
+In addition to this there are carefully planned activities designed to inspire children and extend their learning..

-Children have free access to jugs of milk and water and learn to pour their own drinks.
+Children have free access to jugs of water and learn to pour their own drinks.
 They are involved in preparing the fresh fruit at snack time, assisted by a member of staff.
-This is an excellent opportunity to learn about good nutrition, counting and fractions, and to practice fine motor skills.
+This is an excellent opportunity to learn about good nutrition, counting and to practice fine motor skills.
 It also reinforces the importance of patience, sharing, and good manners.

 At the end of each session, children work together to tidy up the classroom and then they join together in small groups with their keyworker.
 This time is used to give children a chance to talk about their day and reflect on their learning.
 Keyworkers read stories and sing songs with the children, and talk about themes such as the NSPCC “PANTS” campaign.
 We find that group time is a calming way to end the session and helps the children learn how to sit still and to pay attention to their keyworker, another way in which we prepare them for primary school.